SivyerLab/pystim/README.rst

 visual stimuli for use in our visual neuroscience experiments.
-It includes a graphic user interface and is capable of running at a minimum of 60 frames/sec and with the Texas Instruments LightCrafter 4500 DLP is capable of running in excess of 180Hz. pyStim is designed to communicate with exterinal I/O devices (currently Labjack U3), which we use to trigger the aquisition of recording amplifiers.
+It includes a graphic user interface and is capable of running at a minimum of 60 frames/sec and with the Texas Instruments LightCrafter 4500 DLP is capable of running in excess of 180 Hz. pyStim is designed to communicate with exterinal I/O devices (currently Labjack U3), which we use to trigger the aquisition of recording amplifiers.